Huey: Thanks for the warning.

 - "Slumbering With The Enemy": Inverted.
 Mojo Jojo in disguise as "Mojeisha" is fully in character as an excitable little girl, and produces a tea set for the slumber party the Girls have thrown.
 But this is because he has some sort of plan to destroy the girls, and is masquerading as one to get close to them.

-- South Park: Cartman is mortified to find the other guys have covertly video'd him having a pretend tea party with his dolls and action figures, together with his giving them distinctive funny voices, and hve sold it to network TV for screening on a Funniest Home Videos show.
+- South Park: In "Cartman's Mom Is a Dirty Slut", Cartman is mortified to find the other guys have covertly videotaped him having a pretend tea party with his dolls and action figures, together with his giving them distinctive funny voices, and have the video submitted to America's Stupidest Home Videos.